zcqsntr/RL_OED-proposal/README.md

 ## Reproducibility

 All code can be published publicly on GitHub, with working examples to run on various models.
+Trained models could also be published.

 ## Failure Case